 Photo: Megan Cole/Flickr

-Sure, you can enjoy a glass of rosé any month of the year if you really want to, but there’s nothing quite like sipping a glass of that crisp, refreshing pink wine on a lazy, hot summer afternoon (preferably on a boat in the south of France).
+Sure, you can enjoy a glass of rosé any month of the year if you really want to, but there’s nothing quite like sipping a glass of that crisp, refreshing pink wine on a lazy, hot summer afternoon.

 Why not see the French summer through rosé-tinted glasses like the rest of the French do?